SofiaEngvall/ObsidianPublic/InfoSec/Tools n Info/27 - asm, Buffer Overflow, debug/temp.md

 ### Low level program execution - Assembler

+#### Memory layout

+When a program is executed two main areas of the computers memory are used, the stack and the heap.
+##### The stack

+A thing you need to remember about the stack is that it grows downwards - This means that for example when space for a new variable is declared the adress of this will be lower than the last one declared.

+The assembler instructions push and pop can be used to quickly add/remove something to/from the stack, like a plate on a stack of plates (the reason for the name stack).

+Wh
+- contains
+	- Program counter
+	- Saved registers
+	- Other info
+- stack frames
+##### The heap
+- grows upwards
+- contains
+	- dynamically assigned memory

 #### Registers

+A simplified description of the x86 processor
-There are a number of registers, tiny bits of memory inside the processor, with special purposes.
+There are a number of registers, tiny bits of memory, with special purposes

 The most important ones are:
 - The Instruction pointer, ip, that keeps track of where in memory we are currently reading and executing instructions.
 - The Stack pointer, sp, that keeps track of the memory address of the top of the stack.
 - The Base pointer, bp, that keeps track of the memory address of current stack frame's start (aka Stack base pointer or Frame pointer)

-There are also other registers, for example ax and bx, that have different specific functions in the execution of a program.
-Also the names of the registers are added to depending on the number of bits the program can handle.
+There are also other registers, for example ax and bx, that have different specific functions in the execution of a program

-More about registers here: [[Registers x86]]

-#### Memory layout

-When a program is executed two main areas of the computers memory are used, the stack and the heap.

-##### The heap

-The heap is mostly used for dynamically assigned memory.

-##### The stack

-A thing you need to remember about the stack is that it grows downwards - This means that for example when space for a new variable is declared the adress of this will be lower than the last one declared.

-The stack is mainly used for saving smaller amounts of data.
-The most important being the next instruction to run and other registers after a function is called, local variables...

-The assembler instructions push and pop can be used to quickly add/remove something to/from the stack, like a plate on a stack of plates (the reason for the name stack).

-###### What push and pop actually does

-push value:
-`sub esp, 4`              Decrease the stack pointer by the size of the data (4 bytes) `mov [esp], value`   Store the value at the address now pointed to by ESP

-pop destination:
-`mov destination, [esp]`  Load the value at ESP into the destination `add esp, 4`                        Increase the stack pointer by the size of the data (4 bytes)

 ##### Stack Frames

-For every function that is run a new bit of the stack is used.
+This means that for every function that is run a new bit of the stack is used.
 The old top of the stack (esp) will now be the base of the new Stack Frame (ebp).
 The stack frame will contain:
 -  the old instruction pointer (eip)
 - the old base pointer (ebp)
 - other registers saved by the code (compiler/programmer)
 - local variables